VertebrateResequencing/wr/.docs/recent/spec.md

   trailing jobKey via `lookupEntryJobKey` (existing helper, LastIndex of delimiter) is unambiguous.

-- **Latest-per-key via cleanup pointer.** Because the forward key embeds the end time, re-archiving a key at a new time would leave a stale entry.
-The `bucketKeyEndTime` pointer lets `updateEndTimeIndex` delete the previous forward entry in the same transaction, guaranteeing one entry per key (the latest) - satisfying "no duplicate jobs in results" and "earlier completion drops out once superseded" without storing historical completion events or an execution-unique index (per resolved decisions).
+- **Latest-per-key via the complete record, not a cleanup-pointer bucket.**
+  Because the forward key embeds the end time, re-archiving a key at a new time would leave a stale entry. `updateEndTimeIndex` deletes the previous forward entry in the same transaction by recovering the key's prior end time from its existing `bucketJobsComplete` record (read before that record is overwritten), guaranteeing one entry per key (the latest) - satisfying "no duplicate jobs in results" and "earlier completion drops out once superseded" without storing historical completion events or an execution-unique index (per resolved decisions).
+An earlier design used a second `bucketKeyEndTime` pointer bucket, but its per-archive write was keyed by the random jobKey hash, scattering BoltDB pages and increasing `bolt_writes/job` / `bolt_pages/job` on the archive benchmark by ~34%; recovering the prior time from the already-written complete record adds zero extra per-archive writes (the decode runs only on the rare re-archive of an identical key, off the measured first-archive path), which is what keeps the D1 archive bar.

-- **No back-fill.** Per resolved decision, only jobs archived from the upgrade onward are indexed; `initDB` creates the buckets but runs no rebuild scan.
+- **No back-fill.** Per resolved decision, only jobs archived from the upgrade onward are indexed; `initDB` creates the bucket but runs no rebuild scan.
 The index is durable for entries it has written. `--recent` may omit pre-upgrade completions until those commands are re-run.

-- **Folded into the archive transaction for the benchmark bar.** `archiveJobTx` already runs in the one archive `bolt.Batch`; the index Puts there add zero extra commits/fsyncs, so `bolt_writes/job` (the write-coalescing signal) cannot rise.
-The extra entries are tiny (a ~44-byte key + nil value in `bucketEndTimeToKey`, and a 32-byte key + 8-byte value in `bucketKeyEndTime`), so the per-job page delta over thousands of batched jobs is within noise; D1 makes this a measured gate, not an assumption.
+- **Folded into the archive transaction for the benchmark bar.** `archiveJobTx` already runs in the one archive `bolt.Batch`; the single index Put there adds zero extra commits/fsyncs, so `bolt_writes/job` (the write-coalescing signal) cannot rise from extra commits.
+The one extra entry is tiny (a ~44-byte key + nil value in `bucketEndTimeToKey`) and is keyed time-first, so concurrent archives append near the right edge of the tree and dirty very few pages, keeping the per-job write/page delta within measurement noise.
+(An earlier two-bucket design added a second write keyed by the random jobKey, which scattered pages and broke this bar by ~34%; it was removed - see the latest-per-key decision above.)
+D1 makes this a measured gate, not an assumption.
 Add and modify persistence is not touched (the index is written only in `archiveJobTx`), so `BenchmarkAddJobs` write/page counts are unchanged and `BenchmarkModifyLiveJobsReverseLookup` ns/op is unaffected.

 - **State filters rejected, not applied (resolved decision).** Only exit-0 jobs are archived, so `--buried/--running/--pending/--dependent/--missing_deps/`